 Patience comes in many forms.
-For instance, when you’re studying Spanish vocabulary for your AP or SAT subject exam, it can be tempting to be impatient and move quickly through your flashcards.
+For instance, when you’re studying Spanish vocabulary for your AP or IB exam, it can be tempting to be impatient and move quickly through your flashcards.
 But that means that you might not have committed the definitions to memory, which can make a huge difference when you’re trying to ace the test.

 Being patient, however, helps you study more thoroughly.
 That can help you earn top test scores, which will get you into your dream school, which is a huge step on the path to achieving your dreams.
 In other words, patience pays off in the end!

 This quotation is a little different.
 When you’re looking for Frida Kahlo quotes, Spanish versions are definitely the most accurate and authentic!
 Our favorite inspirational Frida Kahlo quote is this one: